Everything you need to know about OpenAPI JSON Schema. Simplify API development and improve data integrity.

 What is OpenAPI?

-JSON support in OpenAPI
+What JSON Schema does in OpenAPI

 OpenAPI supports JSON Schema.
 However, the level of support depends on whether you’re using version 3.0 or 3.1.
 Let’s take a look.